 During 1999, the Company acquired 84% of two online operations, Musicforce.com and Lightsource.com, for approximately \$23,400 in cash.
 The parties entered into option agreements regarding the additional equity interests in the online operations.
-The acquisition was financed through borrowings under the Company's revolving credit agreement and has been accounted for using the purchase method of accounting.
-The operating results of the online operations have been included in the consolidated financial statements from the date of acquisition of a controlling interest.
+The acquisition was financed through borrowings under the Company's revolving credit agreement and has been accounted operations have been included in the consolidated financial statements from the date of acquisition of a controlling interest.
 The purchase price allocation has been completed on a preliminary basis, subject to adjustment should additional facts about the online operations become known.
 The excess of purchase price over the fair values of the net assets acquired as of December 31, 1999 was \$20,368 and has been recorded as goodwill, which is being amortized on a straight-line basis over seven years.